mesonbuild/meson/docs/markdown/Gnome-module.md

   Note that this has the downside of rebuilding the doc for each build, which is often very slow.
 It usually should be enabled only in CI.

-This creates a `$module-doc` target that can be ran to build docs and normally these are only built on install.
+This also creates a `$module-doc` target that can be run to build documentation.
+Normally the documentation is only built on install.

 *Since 0.52.0* Returns a target object that can be passed as dependency to other targets using generated doc files (e.g. in `content_files` of another doc).